Caucasus Mountain Peaks, 1967. Photo by Dean Conger

 Soviet Caucasus

 Soviet Caucasus documents the architecture, people, and daily life of a region shaped by radical historical shifts.
-Spanning from the late Imperial era to the post-Soviet present, this archive captures the physical and cultural layers of a landscape in transition.
-But at the same time, stick to a few simple and easy-to-remember rules regarding the images you see here.
+Spanning from the late Imperial era to the post-Soviet present, this archive captures the physical and cultural layers of a landscape in transition through visual memory.

 The project preserves the endangered art and architecture of a world that is disappearing.
 Monumental memorials, timeless art, and fading mosaics stand as evidence of a distinct cultural era.
 Once dismissed as mere relics, these works reveal a unique artistic ambition that defined the region.
 As redevelopment and neglect accelerate, these sites risk being lost, erasing not just the physical structures, but the lived history of the communities that surround them.